Freedom-Club-Sec/Coldwire-python/README.md

   - All untrusted inputs truncated to safe lengths to prevent buffer‑overflow in liboqs or Tk
 - **Metadata‑Free**: Random 16‑digit session IDs, no server contacts, no logs, no server‑side metadata, enforced passwordless authentication.
 Everything is local, encrypted, and ephemeral.

+## ⚠️ Disclaimer
+Coldwire is experimental.
+While it enforces paranoid‑level security features, the protocol and codebase are under active development. **Do not** use for production‑grade secrecy until a formal audit is complete.